 Classified employees shall not be disciplined except for just cause.
 Disciplinary actions will be consistent with governing laws and regulations and will be taken without regard to race, age, religion, color, national origin, sex, physical or mental handicap or medical condition.
+Just cause discipline is any behavior significant or substantial in nature relating to the employee's work or condition that is inconsistent with the employee's obligations to the County.

-B. DISCIPLNARY ACTION.
+B. DISCIPLINARY ACTION.